Up (film series): Andrew

 Andrew Brackfield was one of three boys chosen from the same pre-preparatory school in the wealthy London district of Kensington (the other two being Charles and John).
 The three are introduced in Seven Up! singing "Waltzing Matilda" in Latin.
-At the age of seven, when asked which newspaper he reads, if any, Andrew stated that he reads The Financial Times (although he later revealed he was in fact just repeating what his father had told him when asked the same question).
+At the age of seven, when asked which newspaper he reads, if any, Andrew stated that he reads The Financial Times (although he later revealed he was just repeating what his father had told him when asked the same question).
 All three could say which prep schools, public schools and universities they planned to attend (Oxford or Cambridge in all cases); two named the specific Oxbridge college they intended to join.

 Andrew's academic career culminated in his studying at Trinity College, Cambridge.
 Andrew subsequently became a solicitor, married and raised a family.
 He is the only one of the three Kensington boys to have appeared in all the Up films.
 Both Andrew and his wife, Jane, are most satisfied with how their children have turned out, followed by their relationship.

 Charles

 Charles Furneaux did not get into Oxford, saying in 21 he was glad to have avoided the "prep school–Marlborough–Oxbridge conveyor belt" by going to Durham University instead; however, he later attended Oxford as a post-graduate student.
 Charles has worked in journalism in varying capacities over the years, including as a producer for the BBC, and in the making of documentary films, including Touching the Void.
 When contacted to appear in 28, Charles declined; a subsequent phone conversation during which Apted, by his own admission, "went berserk", destroyed the relationship to the degree that Charles has refused to participate in all subsequent films, and even attempted to force Granada to remove archive images of him from the films in which he did not appear.

 During an on-stage interview at London's National Film Theatre in December 2005, Apted alleged that Charles had attempted to sue him when he refused to remove Charles from the archive sequences in 49.
 Apted also commented on the irony that as a documentary maker himself, Charles was the only one who refused to continue.

-By the time of 56, all references to Charles had been removed save for fleeting glimpses of joint shots with Andrew and John.
+By the time of 63, all references to Charles have been removed save for fleeting glimpses of joint shots with Andrew and John.